 Introduction

-A website quote calculator gives potential clients an instant cost estimate right on your site.
-Instead of waiting for a reply, visitors answer a few quick questions and your pricing logic instantly crunches the numbers.
-It turns a slow, manual chore into an automated salesperson that qualifies leads and works for you 24/7.
+A website quote calculator gives potential clients an instant cost estimate on your site.
+Instead of waiting for an email or call, visitors answer a few focused questions and your pricing logic returns an itemized estimate.
+It turns slow manual quoting into an automated tool that qualifies leads, reduces friction, and works for you around the clock.

 Move Beyond Manual Quoting and Win More Clients

-Crafting quotes by hand is a major time sink.
-It lengthens your sales cycle, frustrates prospects who want answers now, and piles administrative work onto your team.
-Every hour spent in a spreadsheet is an hour not spent closing deals or delivering client work.
+Manual quoting wastes time, slows your sales cycle, and burdens your team with admin work.
+Every hour spent in a spreadsheet is an hour not spent selling or delivering work.

 A Practical Scenario for an Agency